 The College comprises four departments: Fine and Performing Arts, Humanities, Social and Behavioral Sciences, and Military Science.
 The College also houses the University College, the Honors Program, the Louis Stokes Center on Aging, the Mass Communications Center, and numerous federally and state funded research programs.

-Interim Dean of the College of Humanities, Arts, and Social Sciences
+Dean of the College of Humanities, Arts, and Social Science

 Undergraduate Degree Programs